 Head Coach Donald Hill-Eley

-Donald Hill-Eley is in his third season at Alabama State University, and was named the Head Football Coach of the program on December 7 following a stint as the Interim Head Coach.
+Donald Hill-Eley is in his fourth season at Alabama State University, and was named the Head Football Coach of the program on December 7 following a stint as the Interim Head Coach.

 Eley was named to the Interim role on October 6 after an 0-5 start to the season, and guided the Hornets to five wins in their final six games including a victory in the Magic City Classic over Alabama A&M and a pair of wins on opponents’ homecoming weekends.
 He also guided the Hornets to four road wins to close the season, all in conference play.